Joe Krown

 Joe Krown is an American keyboardist, based in New Orleans, Louisiana.
-He is currently touring all over the U.S. and the world as the organ/piano player for the multi award winning, chart topping Kenny Wayne Shepherd band.
-He is a New Orleans styled piano and Hammond B3 player.
-He is a Hammond endorsed artist and is part of the Hammond artist family.
-Joe's played at the New Orleans Jazz and Heritage Festival as a feature artist every year since 2001 and the French Quarter Festival every year since 1998.
-He has been nominated twice and won a 2000 New Orleans Big Easy Award in the Blues category.
-His trio with Johnny Sansone & John Fohl has also won a 2004 New Orleans Big Easy Award in the Blues category.
-His Hammond organ trio featuring Louisiana guitarist Walter “Wolfman” Washington won a 2009 New Orleans Big Easy Award in the Blues Category and a 2009 OffBeat Award for Best R&B/Funk Album.
-In April 2014, he was honored with a Piano Legacy Award, presented by the New Orleans Jazz Orchestra and for being a "Master of Piano".
+Apart from being a solo artist, he is the full time member of Kenny Wayne Shepherd band.
+He plays New Orleans styled piano and also Hammond B3 organ.

+Krown has played regularly at the New Orleans Jazz and Heritage Festival since 2001 and at the French Quarter Festival since 1998.

 Biography

 Early years

 Krown was raised in Westbury, Long Island, New York.
 He started playing piano in his childhood.
 While attending the State University of New York at Buffalo, he discovered the Hammond organ, and soon left the University to pursue career as a professional musician.

 In the 1980s, Krown relocated to Boston, formed his own band with his then wife and played around New York and New England.
 During this time he joined Chuck Berry's back up band featuring Nashville producer Tom Hambridge on drums and toured with him on the East Coast.
 They also backed up 1950s doo-wop acts such as the Platters, Marvellettes and the Drifters.

 Krown joined ex-Muddy Waters guitarist Luther "Guitar Junior" Johnson's band in the late 1980s.
 He toured nationally and internationally and recorded two albums with Johnson during his tenure with his band.